sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

-Fragment identifier considerations: Fragment identification for application/swid+cbor is supported by using fragment identifiers as specified by RFC-7049 section 7.5.
+Fragment identifier considerations: Fragment identification for application/swid+cbor is supported by using fragment identifiers as specified by RFC-7049 Section 7.5.

 Additional information: